9 Whisky Distilleries on Islay You’ll Absolutely Love

 The layout of the distillery is thoughtfully designed with the visitor experience in mind.
 The placement of plant equipment ensures a natural flow for distillery tours, culminating in a beautifully adorned sensory room.

 Visitors can indulge in a dram at the bar, savour a bowl of stovies at the café, and then acquire a bottle to take home from the on-site shop.
-You’ll absolutely love this new Islay distillery!
+Having said that, they are still in the very early days and have only just released their 3 year old whisky… so if your after any sort of real mature whisky - Ardnahoe isn’t there yet.

 7. Bruichladdich Distillery